-The high-flying world of the pilots of Instagram
+The high-flying world of the pilots of Instagram | CNN

-(CNN) — Search the hashtag "pilots of Instagram" and you'll be greeted by an endless amount of images of pilots in uniform posing it up.
+Search the hashtag “pilots of Instagram” and you’ll be greeted by an endless amount of images of pilots in uniform posing it up.

 Pilots are hugely popular on the social media platform, with some garnering more followers than Hollywood stars.